-Your treatment and care needs to be individualized based on your needs, disability, and preferences.
+Your treatment and care needs to be individualised based on your needs, disability, and preferences.
 You need to be actively involved in making decisions for yourself with regards to management options.

 You should be able to understand the treatment goals and likely outcome right from the beginning, as this would help you handle this disease better.
 The information you get from your healthcare team should include details of the possible benefits and risks of particular treatments.
 You can ask any questions you want to and can always change your mind as your treatment progresses or your condition or circumstances change.

 No this disease is not curable.
-However, treatment can help stabilize the disease progress and improve quality of life.
+However, treatment can help stabilise the disease progress and improve quality of life.

 RA is treated by a team, as it has different implications in physical and psychological forms.
 There is a range of treatments available to help manage rheumatoid arthritis.

 These include medication, physiotherapy, occupational therapy and surgery.

 Treatment should start early in the disease process as it reduces joint damage.

 Medications for RA can be broadly classified into two groups.
 Some control the disease itself, and some help to ease symptoms which are known as ‘disease-modifying anti-rheumatic drugs’ (usually known as DMARDs), including methotrexate.
 DMARDs reduce the immune response of the body towards joints that causes the damage to your joints.
 You may be offered more than one of these drugs at once; this is called combination therapy.
 These drugs may have serious side effects and should be taken with regular consultations from a doctor.

 The other class of drug is pain killers.
 There are several different types of pain-relieving medication that you may be offered.
 These include non-steroidal anti-inflammatory drugs, which are commonly referred to as NSAIDs (such as aspirin, ibuprofen).
 These help to reduce inflammation as well as relieve pain.